Revealing the Parallel Multilingual Learning within Large Language Models: Wide Evaluation of PMI Without Human Translations

+We also evaluate the effectiveness of PMI on mathematical reasoning tasks and CoT scenarios.
+Table \ref{tab:reasoning} suggests that PMI can further boost the superior reasoning performance of GPT models, with accuracy nearly reaching 96\% on the GSM8K benchmark.
+Beyond the noted improvements in the commonly used 5-shot and 8-shot scenarios, we also observed significant performance gains with PMI in 0-shot settings for GPT-4.
+We attribute this to PMI aiding LLMs in gaining a more comprehensive understanding of the tasks in scarce-shot scenarios.

+\paragraph{Weak model augments strong model.} Table \ref{tab:Experiments of GPT-4o on WMT} shows that when we utilize parallel multilingual translations from GPT-4 to augment a stronger LLM like GPT-4o, the performance of GPT-4o+PMI surpasses two exceptional baselines, including GPT-4 and GPT-4o.
+It underscores the necessity of using PMI instead of relying solely on a remarkable MT system.
+Also, this demonstrates that PMI still yields better performance when the parallel translations come from a weak model, further validating its effectiveness and practicality.

-\paragraph{Automatic translation can trigger learning from \textsc{PiM}.} Since lack of high-quality human translation, all of translations used in experiments come from GPT-4 or ChatGPT.
-We see, on the one hand, \textsc{PiM} powered by MT outperforms pivot prompts.
-Even though some pivot prompts have inferior performance than the direct prompt, integrating these languages into \textsc{PiM} still boosts the comprehension of LLMs.
-On the other hand, Figure \ref{app fig: The translation performance and the activation proportion of different prompts on WMT dataset} shows that \textsc{PiM} armed with MT achieves improvements by inhibiting neurons and promoting more precious activation.
-Moreover, Table \ref{tab:t7} and Figure \ref{app fig: activated neurons in Bloomz-176B on RTE} suggests that combining few-shot and \textsc{PiM} enhances neuron inhibition and precious activation.
+\paragraph{Automatic translation triggers learning from PMI.} Since the lack of high-quality human translation, all the translations used in experiments come from GPT-4 or ChatGPT.
+We see, on the one hand, PMI powered by MT outperforms pivot prompts.
+Even though some pivot prompts perform worse than the direct prompt, integrating these languages into PMI still enhances the comprehension of LLMs.
+On the other hand, Figure \ref{app fig: The translation performance and the activation proportion of different prompts on WMT dataset} shows that PMI armed with MT achieves improvements by inhibiting neurons and promoting more precise activation.
+These results demonstrate the consistent learning behavior triggered by translations from human experts and MT systems.

-\paragraph{Extensive models benefit from \textsc{PiM}} (1) that are fine-tuned by our instruction data or not; (2) whose parameters range from 7B to 176B; (3) which are not massively pre-trained with non-English corpus, such as ChatGPT\footnote{\url{https://github.com/openai/gpt-3/tree/master/dataset_statistics}} and ALMA.
+\paragraph{Few-shot learning performs similarly to PMI.} Table \ref{tab:t7} and Figure \ref{app fig: activated neurons in Bloomz-176B on RTE} suggest that few-shot learning also inhibits neurons and facilitates more precise activation, and combining few-shot learning and PMI further enhances this neuron reaction.

-\paragraph{Superiority of \textsc{PiM} remains when English is the original or parallel language.} Despite the subtle improvements on FLORES-200 En $\rightarrow$ De in Section \ref{sec:s1}, results of RTE, BoolQ and WMT De $\rightarrow$ Fr show that \textsc{PiM} not only achieves prime performance on English-source inputs, but also outperforms all pivot prompts when we choose English as one of parallel languages.
+\paragraph{Superiority of PMI remains when English is the original or parallel language.} Despite the subtle improvements on FLORES-200 En $\rightarrow$ De in Section \ref{sec:s1}, results of RTE, BoolQ, and WMT De $\rightarrow$ Fr show that PMI not only achieves prime performance on English-source inputs but also outperforms all pivot prompts when we choose English as one of the parallel languages.